 - Save the reference image, full prompt, motion settings, and the drifting output clip.

-- Decide your target clip length and how much identity drift is acceptable for the use case (B-roll tolerates more than hero shots).
+- Decide your target clip length and how much identity drift is acceptable: B-roll tolerates more than a hero shot.

 - Confirm the reference image is at least 1024px on the short side and crisp.

-- Commit or back up the current reference image and prompt before changing them.
+- Back up the current reference and prompt before editing them.

 Information to collect